abnerfs/onetime-file-share/README.md

 # One time file share
-Share a file to smartphones or any device with a single command.
+Easily generate one time link to share a file to any device with ngrok and qrcode in terminal, once the download is done your link is destroyed.

+# How it works?
+The program creates a temporary express server with a random available TCP port and creates a ngrok tunnel to expose this port over the internet.
+Once the file is downloaded the server is destroyed and the tunnel is closed.

 # Installation
 ```